k2view-academy/K2View-Academy/articles/COE/Fabric_Implementation_Best_Practices/best_practice_broadway.md

     * If the last iteration fails (you can check this by using **contextLoop.index(**)), throw an exception.

 12. Broadway has a built-in Transactions Management mechanism.
-When using this mechanism for iterations, there are three options:
+When using this mechanism for iterations, there are 3 options:

     * Commit after each iteration
     * Commit at the end